-Geological formations, other-worldly in their contortions, rise like desert gods toward an empty sky, the earth’s history rich in their dusty red rock.
-Sudden pools, silent and still, appear and disappear along the landscape, as mystical Joshua Trees, twisted branches beautiful and strange, trace a slow dance against the skyline.
-This is a place of legend and mystery; a place where pioneers, wandering through dust and sand, saw prophets in the trees; where constellations, ancient and never-ending, explode across the night sky; a place that is both inspiring and wild, that captures the imagination and heart of every person who steps inside its dusty borders.
-There are nearly endless opportunities here to discover the park, whatever that may mean to you, as there are miles and miles of hiking and backpacking trails, backcountry roads waiting to be explored, and thousands of rock climbing opportunities.
-Or, perhaps, you simply want to sit still, and take in the timelessness of the park around you.
-Whatever your style, you can find it at this truly stunning national treasure, and, we expect, you might just find yourself as well.
+Where can you find geological formations, other-worldly in their contortions, that rise like desert gods toward an empty sky?
+Joshua Tree National Park camping, where the earth’s rich history is hidden within the dusty, red rock.
+Sudden pools, silent and still, appear and disappear along the landscape, while the twisted branches of Joshua trees trace a slow dance against the skyline.
+Joshua Tree National Park is a place of legend and mystery, where pioneers, wandering through dust and sand, saw prophets in the trees; where constellations, ancient and never-ending, explode across the night sky.
+Joshua Tree camping is always inspiring and wild, a place that captures the imagination and heart of every person who steps inside its dusty borders.
+Explore the endless miles of hiking and backpacking trails, or explore Joshua Tree vertically with its thousands of rock climbing opportunities.
+Enjoy the magical experience of Joshua Tree National Park camping any way you like; there’s no better place to sit still on a rocky ledge and take in the awesome world around you.

 Great group site.
 We stayed at site #03, HUGE site!
 3 picnic tables, big fire ring with grill option, big bbq grill.
 Right next to a rock formation, short walk to bathrooms, one of the more private sites in Sheep Pass as the Rocks separate you from the others.